Puck Line Betting: Tips to Conquer the NHL Point Spread

-Puck line betting the most popular form of betting on NHL regular season games or NHL playoff series.
-Read on to learn more about how to beat the books betting on the puck line!
+Read on to learn how to beat the books betting on the puck line!

-It is important to recognize that the 0.5, on either outcome, is to avoid the possibility of a push, or a tie.
-Clearly, sportsbooks want to avoid this as much as they can, and the 0.5 hook ensures that every bet on the puck line will have either a winner or a loser.
+The inclusion of half points on the line eliminates the possibility of a push, or a tie.
+Clearly, NHL betting sites want to avoid this scenario however possible, and the 0.5 hook ensures that every bet on the puck line will be either a winner or a loser.
 There are no funky rules in the NHL; a half goal is impossible, under any circumstance.

-One way to look at this is to add 1.5 goals to the underdog’s goal total and subtract 1.5 goals from the favorite’s goal total.
-If after the respective addition or subtraction, a team would win the game, you’ll know you’ve covered the puck line!
+One way to look at this is to take the final score and add 1.5 goals to the underdog’s goal total and subtract 1.5 goals from the favorite’s goal total.
+If your team wins the game after the score has been adjusted like this, you’ve covered the puck line and won the bet!

 Why Bet on the Puck Line

-Besides, if you think the game is going to be close, or that the favorite might not churn out a dominant victory, you can always bet the puck line.
-This way, you have a one-goal margin of error.
+If you think the game is going to be close, or that the favorite might not churn out a dominant victory, you can always bet the underdog the puck line.
+This way, you have a one-goal margin of error to reduce your risk.

 Dropping the Puck on the Puck Line

-If you were to place a bet on the Canucks, you would need them to either lose by a single goal or beat the St. Blues outright.
-Important to note is that if this game went to the overtime period or the shootout, the Vancouver Canucks would automatically cover the spread.
-St. Louis winning either in overtime or the shootout would guarantee their margin of victory only being one goal, hence Vancouver covering the spread.
-The Canucks could lose 2-1, 3-2, 4-3, or 5-4, and they’d still garner you some sweet cash!
+If you were to place a bet on the Canucks, you would need them to either lose by a single goal or beat the Blues outright.
+It’s worth noting that if the game goes to overtime or ends in a shootout, the Vancouver Canucks would automatically cover the spread, as a St. Louis victory in overtime or the shootout would guarantee the margin of victory to be just one goal.

 Obviously, a rested home team will be the favorite against a road team playing their 6th game in 9 nights, in the second half of back to back.
-However, the more research you do, the more you can analyze a team’s travel schedule and the implications it has for a team’s chances of victory.
+The more research you do, the more accurately you can analyze a team’s travel schedule and the implications it has for their chances of victory.

-Also of note is that certain teams tend to have better records when they’re on national television.
-No matter how bad the Leafs were in their down years throughout the mid-2000s and early 2010s, they always put on a show on Hockey Night in Canada; the same can be said for celebrated Original Six teams, like Boston, New York, and Chicago.
+Certain teams historically have better records when they’re on national television.
+No matter how bad the Toronto Maple Leafs were in their down years throughout the mid-2000s and early 2010s, they always put on a show for Hockey Night in Canada.
+The same holds true for celebrated Original Six teams like the Boston Bruins, New York Rangers, and Chicago Blackhawks.